 \section{Introduction}

 Beta decay of the free neutron $n \rightarrow p + e + \overline{\nu_e}$ is the simplest nuclear beta decay system and as such it is a useful laboratory for precise studies of the weak nuclear force and low energy tests of the Standard Model of particle physics (SM).
-The key experimental features of neutron decay are given by the formula of Jackson, Treiman, and Wyld \cite{JTW}, the neutron decay probability as a function of the emitted electron ($e$) and antineutrino ($\nu$) momentum vectors ${\bf p_e}$, ${\bf p_{\nu}}$ and total energies $E_e$, $E_\nu$, and the neutron spin polarization vector ${\bf P}$:
+The key experimental features of neutron decay are given by the formula of Jackson, Treiman, and Wyld \cite{JTW}, the neutron decay probability as a function of the emitted electron ($e$) and antineutrino ($\nu$) momentum vectors ${\bf p_e}$, ${\bf p_{\nu}}$ and total energies $E_e$, $E_\nu$, and the neutron spin polarization vector ${\bf P}$

 where $\tau_n$ is the neutron lifetime and $E_e^{\rm max}$ = 1292 keV is the endpoint energy.
 The parameters $a$, $A$, $B$, and $D$ are experimentally measured correlation coefficients.
-In the SM these depend on $\lambda = G_A / G_V$, the ratio of the weak axial vector ($G_A$) and vector ($G_V$) couplings of free protons and neutrons.
+In the SM these depend on $\lambda = G_A / G_V$, the ratio of the weak axial vector ($G_A$) and vector ($G_V$) couplings between free protons and neutrons.
 The Fierz interference parameter $b$ is zero in the SM; it would be generated by the presence of scalar or tensor weak currents.
 The aCORN experiment measures the electron-antineutrino correlation $a$-coefficient.
 Precise experimental values of neutron decay parameters are important in cosmology, astrophysics, and neutrino detection \cite{Dub91,Bar05,Cyb16,Dub21}. $G_V$ is used to determine the element $V_{ud}$ of the Cabibbo–Kobayashi–Maskawa (CKM) quark mixing matrix and test its unitarity \cite{Har15}.
-The currently most precise determination of $\lambda$ is from the PERKEO III beta asymmetry ($A$-coefficient) experiment \cite{Mar19}.
+The currently most precise determinations of $\lambda$ are from the UCNA \cite{Bro18} and PERKEO III \cite{Mar19} beta asymmetry ($A$-coefficient) experiments.

-Recoil-order and radiative corrections to equation \ref{E:JTWeqn} enter at about the 0.1\% level, important at the precision level of recent and future experiments, especially for comparing the value of $\lambda$ obtained using different methods.
-The purpose of this paper is to describe and apply these corrections to previous results of the aCORN experiment \cite{Dar17, Has21}, and make a comparison to other related experimental results.
+Recoil-order and radiative corrections to equation \ref{E:JTWeqn} enter at about the 0.1\% level ({\em i.e.} an $\approx1$ \% relative contribution to the $a$-coefficient), important at the precision level of recent and future experiments, especially for comparing the value of $\lambda$ obtained using different methods.
+The purpose of this paper is to describe and apply these corrections to previous results of the aCORN experiment \cite{Dar17, Has21} and make a comparison to other related experimental results.